 The Fey child cries in my basket.

-“There you go,” says Justin as though none of this were spectacular, and I cannot help wondering how much we have come to take for granted in this wondrous world.
+“There you go,” says Justin as though none of this were spectacular, and I cannot help pondering how much we take for granted in this wondrous world.

 “Thank you.
 Thank you both.”